rishikarri/MyReactInterviewGuide/README.md

 	}
 }

-### What is Recursion?

-A recursive function is one that calls itself.
-It is an alternative way to solving a problem which requires iterating.

-A recursive function has two cases: A base case and a recursive case.
-The base case is when the function stops calling itself and the recursive case is when the function calls itself again.

-The best example is a solution I wrote to generating x! when given x:

-const factorial = (x) => {
-    if (x === 1) {
-        return 1;
-    } else {
-        return x * factorial(x-1)
-    }
-}

-### What is a Higher-Order-Component?

-A higher order component is a function that takes a component as an input and returns an enhanced component as an output.

-const EnhancedComponent = higherOrderComponent(WrappedComponent);

-The most common example I can think of is the connect example in the Redux library that "connects" a React Component to the Redux store

-### In which lifecycle event do you make AJAX requests and why?

-componentDidMount - by doing this, you can guarantee that there is actually a component to update.
-Additionally, this will only run one time as opposed to other lifecycle hooks which could trigger an infinite re-render and break your app.

-### What does shouldComponentUpdate do and why is it important?

-shouldComponentUpdate is a lifecycle method that allows us to opt out of the reconciliation process for the component we use it in.
-It allows the developer to have fine motor control over which situations the UI should or shouldn't update.

-### Why would you use React.Children.map(props.children, () => ) instead of props.children.map(() => )

-React.Children.map takes into account that props.children may be an array or an object where as props.children.map assumes that there are multiple children (an array of objects).

-### When would you use a class component over a functional component?

-If your component has state or a lifecycle method, use a class component.
-Otherwise, use a functional component.

-### What are refs in react?

-Refs are an escape hatch which allow you to get direct access to a DOM element.
-In order to use them you attach a ref attribute to your component whose value is a callback function which recieves the underlying DOM element as its first argument.

-### What is two way data binding in an MVC cdoebase?

-Two way data binding means that when properties in the model get updated, so does the UI.

-Similarly, when properties in the UI get updated, so does the model.

-You cannot update one piece of data without the other.
-The data sets are "bound"

 ### Explain MVC.

 MVC, or Model View Controller is an architectual pattern commonly used for creating User Interfaces.
 The pattern divides an application into three interconnected parts.
 Doing so allows a separation between how information is presented to the user and how information is internally represented.